Beach, Family, Malaysia, Singapore Weekends

 However, during the North East Monsoon season (usually from November to around February), this ferry route might be diverted to Tanjung Pengelih due to the water conditions.
 This means a 1-hour ferry ride to Tanjung Pengelih, then 45 minutes bus to Desaru Ferry Terminal, and then a 10-15 minute ride to your resort.

 I initially booked the ferry as I thought it was the best way to go to Desaru, but I was informed that my ferry will be rerouted due to the NE Monsoon.
 Since we were traveling with a baby and a toddler, and we aren’t keen on changing transport mode so many times, we decided to cancel the ferry and booked a private car instead.
 I still think it was an acceptable way to get to Desaru though.
-If, for example, you’re traveling during the holiday season and you are actively trying to avoid crossing the border by land.
+If, for example, you’re traveling during the holiday season and you are actively trying to avoid crossing the border by land which can be notoriously congested.

-• Expensive if only 2-3 people are traveling
+– Expensive if < 3 people are traveling

 Desaru Coast Travel Guide